 DT said that the traffic lights in Tontine Street were still not responding to bikes.
 Agreed KC would ask Jamie Watson to re-examine the problem.

 JB asked about the redesign of the traffic lights at the junction of Cherry Garden Avenue and Cheriton Road.
-KC assured members that the junction was being redesigned, and that JB's comments about the "Three Hills route" were being examined.
+KC assured members that the junction was being redesigned, and that JB's comments about the "Three Hills Route" were being examined.
 Agreed that KCC traffic manager will give an update at the next meeting.

 Date of next meeting – Thursday 14 September 2017 at 7pm